ruslo/hunter/docs/reference/user-modules/hunter_download.rst

 the package (like build scheme or additional scripts).
-This variable used by cache system to detect the necessity of update the binary cache of package when non of the following changed: package sources, build types, cmake arguments, toolchain-id or dependencies.
+This variable used by cache system to detect the necessity of update the binary cache of package when non of the following changed: package sources, build types, CMake arguments, toolchain-id or dependencies.
 The rule of thumb is to increase the value of ``PACKAGE_INTERNAL_DEPS_ID`` each time you're applying change of build scheme and making it public (e.g. sending pull request).
 This should be done for every affected package.
 If you want to understand the meaning of it